nagasudhirpulla/taming_python/blog/skills/flask_intro.md

 <hr/>

 * **flask** is a python library for creating web applications.
-* It is easy to learn flask
+* It is easy and quick to learn flask
-* Since we are using word file templates we can use rich text features like fonts, font sizes, colors etc without any programming.
+## Use cases
+* Simple web user interfaces for python applications can be build ver

 The following files are used in this blog post
 * Template word files - [inviteTmpl.docx](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/data/inviteTmpl.docx), [reportTmpl.docx](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/data/reportTmpl.docx)